angadkumar9128/Animal_Species_Prediction-python-project-CodeClause/README.md

 # Acknowledgments
 Special thanks to jaya kumari for their contributions to this project.
-This project was inspired by ML world.
+This project was inspired by ML Science
 # Support
 For any questions or issues, please open an issue on GitHub.